 The above 10 SNPs are available for testing for assigning generations to some as yet untested Schrags.

 During the last 450 years,the Schrag clan determined by test YF05349 has detected an additional 9 SNP mutations of which four are deemed good for testing.
 Part of our project now is assigning these to various generations.
 These 3 SNPs are available for testing.

 The Schrag clan determined by test YF03103 has undergone an additional 3 SNP mutations whose place in the generations of Schrags .needs to be determined.
 The following 3 SNPs are available for testing.

 A12449, A12450, A12451

 Also about 2000 years ago the Stirinimann clan underwent the following 12 mutations whose location in time needs to be found through further testing.
+The current designation of the Stirniman Clan Haplotype is J-Y20307*.
 The following 12 Stirnimann Clan SNPs are available for testing..

 A12499, A12500, FGC 50114, FGC50115, FGC50116, FGC50121, FGC50124, FGC50126, FGC50127, FGC50129, FGC50130, FGC50135

 In addition, we have specified SNP Y20566 (which occurred 2000-6000 years ago) to be used as a preliminary confirmation SNP for our group, which is also available for order.

 May 4, 2015Our group now has its own facebook group